 - Building energy codes for non-federal buildings (FEMP is currently evaluating these regulations for federal rule).

-- The Guiding Principles for Federal Leadership in High-Performance and Sustainable Buildings
+- The Guiding Principles for Sustainable Federal Buildings

-- Energy efficiency in federal existing buildings and new construction and major renovations
+- Energy efficiency in federal existing buildings and new construction or modernization

 - Resources for making buildings sustainable.